NC Cardinal Support and Staff Education

 Check to see if items are linked to deleted bibliographic records:

-Given that there are hundreds of catalogers working on any given week, the NC Cardinal catalog is an ever-changing organism and it is sometimes necessary to double-check for changes that may have occurred between the time that a PO was created and activated.
 As part of your acquisitions workflow, particularly if there has been a gap of time between the date/time the purchase order was created or items were added and the time a cataloger is attempting to activate the purchase order, we recommend checking to see if the PO will not activate because one or more of the bib records are deleted.
 If so, a cataloger should do a thorough search of the catalog to see if there are existing, undeleted records that match the items currently on a deleted record and transfer items to that undeleted record.
 If there is not an undeleted matching record, please be aware that undeleting a bib record can have an unexpected impact on the OPAC visibility of the bib record and attached on order items.
 Please do an OPAC (not staff client) search to see if the bib and items are visible in the catalog.
 If not, please submit a help ticket.

 Check to see if line items are linked to the catalog: